apacheignite/documentation/basic-concepts/clients-vs-servers.md

   ]
 }
 [/block]
 Automatic client reconnection can be disabled using the 'clientReconnectDisabled' property on `TcpDiscoverySpi`.
-This will stop the client node when it disconnects from the cluster.
-Here is an example on how this can be done:
+When reconnection is disabled, client node is stopped.:
 [block:code]
 {
   "codes": [